HiluaGhoest/WarframeAutoAdvertiser/README.md

 ![image](https://github.com/user-attachments/assets/4aa02dd8-b033-4e97-b344-7a9b7dd2ef91)

--you should reload (right click on tray icon > reload script) everytime you change your advertisement above.
+- you should reload (right click on tray icon > reload script) everytime you change your advertisement above.

 ## If you encounter any bugs, contact me